VTool-R1/VTool-R1/README.md

 - [2025/5/25] ArXiv preprint available.

 ### New Version Coming Soon
+As part of our camera ready version of VTool-R1 for ICLR:
 - A new version of VTool-R1 implemented via Agent Loop on the latest version of verl will be available soon.
+- All checkpoints as reported in the camera ready version will be publicly available.

 # Introduction